RedEnder666/Dope/README.md

 2d game that looks like a 3d game.
-The raycasting method, the pygame library, has been applied.
+Raycasting method, pygame library.